GitarPlayer/ghost-azure-bicep/README.md

 ```

-## Acceptance Criterias
+## Acceptance Criteria
-The Acceptance Criterias will be abbreviated with AC1 to AC6.
+The Acceptance Criteria will be abbreviated with AC1 to AC6.
 1. The application should be able to scale depending on the load.
 2. There should be no obvious security flaws.
 3. The application must return consistent results across sessions.